Checklist to Assist Healthy Financing

 If you are already very worried about your finances and feel like you need some specialist debt and money advice go to the Member Support Services page for further details of the RCN Debt and Money Advice Service.

-As a student it is likely that you will have held a student bank account.
+As a student it is likely that you will have held some form of student bank account.
 These accounts often have an interest-free or very low-rate overdraft attached to them.

 At the end of your course you should check the terms and conditions of your overdraft and student bank account to find out what will happen to them after you have graduated.
 If you do not look into this your bank may automatically switch you to an account that has high bank charges, which could potentially add considerably to your existing debt.